deficollective/deficollective.github.io/content/english/blog/ef-grants.md

 ### Growing DeFiScan’s team with dedicated full-time contributors

 DeFiScan is a public good dedicated to providing transparency on DeFi protocols’ level of decentralization.
 Much like L2BEAT pioneered extremely high-quality reviews on the decentralization of L2 chains, we strive to provide the most accurate and reliable information on DeFi protocols.
 DeFiScan aims to provide transparent, unbiased information on DeFi protocols' decentralization levels, enabling users to make informed decisions about protocol usage and associated risks.
-We are building the tool we would love to have had when we started exploring DeFi.
+We are building the tool we would have loved to have when we started exploring DeFi.
 Our North Star is to reach 95% of the total DeFi TVL covered with qualitative, accurate, unbiased, and up-to-date reviews.

 Reviewing the decentralization of DeFi protocols is no easy feat.
 One needs to have a deep level of expertise and put in the right amount of time to produce an accurate and unbiased review of one protocol.
 Each review needs to be double-checked by multiple experts before it is published to ensure neutrality.